RedHatter/diodon-plugins/README.md

   - "Pin" items
   - Search entire clipboard history

 - **Numbers**
 Number clipboard menu items.

 - **Pop Item**
 Pastes and then removes the active clipboard item.

-- **Manager**
-A more complex version of Sticky.
-Opens a window where, in addition to selecting an item to paste, you can create new items, search the entire list, edit or delete existing items, and merge multiple items together.

 - **Paste All**
 Simple plugin to paste all recent items at once, optionally appending a string to the end (defaults to newline).

-- **Sticky**
-Opens a window representation of the Diodon menu.
-The window will stay on top and reflect changes to the clipboard.
-Allows searching and deleting clipboard items.

 - **Edit**
 Prompts to edit the active item.